-Your first step to allergy relief should be to reduce your total allergen load through environmental control and allergen avoidance, but you cannot ignore the importance of good nutrition in your battle against allergies.
+Your first step to allergy relief should be to reduce your total allergen load through environmental control and allergen avoidance, but often overlooked in this is the role of nutrition for allergy sufferers.

-Vitamin B5, or pantothenic acid, plays a central role in the metabolism of food and is often referred to as the anti-stress vitamin.
+Vitamin B5, or pantothenic acid, plays a central role in the metabolism of food and is often referred to as the "anti-stress vitamin".
 Vitamin B-5 naturally stimulates antibody production and helps maintain a healthy immune system.
 Vitamin B-5 is found in many foods, and a multivitamin or B-complex vitamin would provide an adequate daily dosage.

 Essential fatty acids cannot be synthesized by the body and must be obtained from food.
 Essential fatty acids naturally reduce the inflammation that accompanies an allergic reaction.
 Omega-3 fatty acids, found in fish oils and plant oils, appear to improve lung functioning in adults with asthma.
 Eat a diet rich in fruits, vegetables, fish, and whole grains to get your essential fatty acids.